General Information & Policies

 • Honors Recitals

 These semi-annual recitals feature students who have demonstrated outstanding commitment and progress during the school year based on a teacher’s recommendation.
-They are held in the Sommer Center.
+They are held at The Reformed Church of Bronxville, 180 Pondfield Rd, Bronxville.

 • Year-end Recitals

-Student recitals are held for family and friends at the end of the year in the Sommer Center.
+Student recitals are held for family and friends at the end of the year in The Reformed Church of Bronxville.
 Recital participation is highly recommended.
 Students prepare repertoire with the approval and guidance of the teacher.

 Youth and adult students and faculty, play and make art throughout the two-day event to raise funds for the Conservatory scholarship and outreach programs.